evmos/evmos/x/claims/spec/01_concepts.md

 # Concepts

+## Rektdrop

+The Evmos [Rektdrop](https://evmos.blog/the-evmos-rektdrop-abbe931ba823) is the genesis airdrop for the EVMOS token to Cosmos Hub, Osmosis and Ethereum users.

+> The end goal of Evmos is to bring together the Cosmos and Ethereum community and thus the Rektdrop has been designed to reward past participation in both networks under this theme of “getting rekt”.

+The Rektdrop is the first airdrop that:

+- Implements the [gasdrop](https://www.sunnya97.com/blog/gasdrop) mechanism by Sunny Aggarwal
+- Covers the most number of chains and applications involved in an airdrop
+- Airdrops to bridge users
+- Includes reparations for users in exploits and negative market externalities (i.e. MEV)

+The snapshot of the airdrop was on **November 25th, 2021 at 19:00 UTC**

 ## Actions

 An `Action` corresponds to a given transaction that the user must perform to receive the allocated tokens from the airdrop.